An Optimal Transport approach to arbitrage correction: application to Volatility Stress-Tests

 Abstract:

 We present a method based on optimal transport to remove arbitrage opportunities within a finite set of option prices.
-The method is notably intended for regulatory stress-tests, which impose to apply important local distortions to implied volatility surfaces.
-The resulting stressed option prices are naturally associated to a family of signed marginal measures: we formulate the process of removing arbitrage as a projection onto the subset of martingale measures with respect to a Wasserstein metric in the space of signed measures.
-We show how this projection problem can be recast as an optimal transport problem; in view of the numerical solution, we apply an entropic regularization technique.
-For the regularized problem, we derive a strong duality formula, show convergence results as the regularization parameter approaches zero, and formulate a multi-constrained Sinkhorn algorithm, where each iteration involves, at worse, finding the root of an explicit scalar function.
+The method is notably intended for regulatory stress-tests, which require applying significant local distortions to implied volatility surfaces, thereby introducing arbitrage.
+The resulting stressed option prices being associated with signed marginal measures, we formulate the process of removing arbitrage as a projection onto the subset of martingale measures with respect to a Wasserstein metric in the space of signed measures, to which we then apply an entropic regularization technique.
+For the regularized problem, we derive a strong duality formula, show convergence results as the regularization parameter approaches zero, and formulate a multi-constrained Sinkhorn algorithm, where each iteration involves, at worst, finding the root of an explicit scalar function.
 The convergence of this algorithm is also established.
-We compare our method with the existing approach by [Cohen, Reisinger and Wang, Appl.\ Math.\ Fin.\ 2020] across various scenarios and test cases.
+We compare our method with the existing approach of [Cohen, Reisinger and Wang, Appl.\ Math.\ Fin.\ 2020] across various scenarios and test cases.

 References: View references in EconPapers View complete reference list from CitEc